R-D-King/grad-proj/README.md

 - Light level monitoring with LDR sensor
 - Rain detection with rain sensor
 - Pressure and altitude monitoring with BMP180 sensor
-- Sensor simulation mode for development and testing

 ## Setup